bwallace/Deep-PICO/README.md

-# CNN-PICO
+# Deep-PICO

-Using CNNs to identify PICO elements in abstracts
+Experiments in deep (OK, shallow, but using embeddings) for PICO identification.